 Throughout their lives millions of people will develop problems with their skin.
 Sometimes these skin problems are major, but other times they are only minor.
 One minor problem that many individuals experience is warts.
 In fact, warts are not just considered a minor skin problem, they are actually classed as a common skin complaint.
-That is because almost everyone will develop a wart, at least once in their lifetime.
+That is because almost everyone will develop one at least once in their lifetime.

-Genital warts are probably the hardest to get rid of due to them being passed on through sexual activity and therefore seen as an STD (sexually transmitted disease), usually the carrier is reluctant to admit to the infection because of the stigma attached to having them.
-Those who suffer with genital warts will often attempt to remove them secretly and usually will only seek medical help to get rid of them as a last resort.
+Genital warts are probably the hardest to get rid of.
+Due to them being passed on through sexual activity many therefore see them as an STD (sexually transmitted disease).
+Usually the carrier is reluctant to admit to the infection because of the stigma attached to having them.
+Those suffering with genital warts often attempt to remove them secretly and only seek medical help as a last resort.

 Watch this video of wart removal techniques that you should not attempt.

-Warts can make an unannounced appearance on any part of the body, although, as has often been the case, they are most likely to be found on hands, neck and face.
+Warts can make an unannounced appearance on any part of the body.
+Although, as has often been the case, they are most likely to be found on hands, neck and face.
 The removal of the common wart is generally a simple and painless process.

-Many people have long held the belief that verrucas are caught in the changing rooms of swimming pools and the pool surroundings, but studies have shown this to be not the case.
-In all probability, due to a swimming pool being the place where practically everyone there is barefoot, you will stand a better chance of catching a verruca.
+Many people have long held beliefs that verrucas are caught in the changing rooms of swimming pools and surrounding areas.
+Studies have shown this to be not the case.
+In all probability, as swimming pools are where practically everyone is barefoot there is more chance of catching a verruca.
 It is a case of being in close proximity to someone else with a verruca that will help the spread of the virus rather than the pool area being any kind of ideal breeding ground.

-This virus is spread from person to person but despite having direct contact with someone who has warts, you may not develop them yourself.
-This is because, although warts are spread by touch, not everyone is susceptible to them, children are usually most likely to suffer from warts as their immune system has not developed fully, also adults who are run down or recovering from other illnesses can be infected more easily as their immune system is at a low point.
+This virus is spread from person to person.
+Despite having direct contact with someone who has warts, you may not develop them yourself.
+This is because, although warts are spread by touch, not everyone is susceptible to them.
+Children are usually most likely to suffer from warts as their immune system has not developed fully.
+Adults who are run down or recovering from illnesses can be infected more easily as their immune system is low.
 This means that even though you may not develop them by touching someone else’s wart, another person could.

 The occurence of warts affects a large percentage of the worlds population, this has caused a high interest in wart removal methods and in techniques for the prevention of wart infection.
-Many people question whether warts are dangerous or contagious, well the vast majority of warts are not dangerous but they are contagious and can be spread from person to person easily.
+Many people question whether warts are dangerous or contagious, well the vast majority of them are not dangerous but they are contagious and can be spread from person to person easily.

-On the rare occasion that a wart is found to be dangerous it should be noted that the wart is only a symptom of an underlying illness such as, for example, HIV/AIDS or Leukaemia which means that your immune system is weakened and you are more likely to be susceptible to virus attack.
+On the rare occasion that one is found to be dangerous it should be noted that the wart is only a symptom of an underlying illness such as, for example, HIV/AIDS or Leukaemia which means that your immune system is weakened and you are more likely to be susceptible to virus attack.

 There are a number of over-the-counter treatment options for you as an alternative to visiting the Doctor.
 These self treatment options are usually quite inexpensive.
 Of course, you are always advised to be cautious when treating yourself, even with a minor skin condition, such as a wart.
 Simple wart removal tips have been around for many years and although the success rate of such tips has never been verified there is a probability that quite a few of them will show good results.

 Every year, a large number of individuals will undergo a wart removal procedure.
 On many occasions that procedure will be done right at home.
-At home wart removal procedures have always been quite popular, but recently they appear to be increasing in popularity.
+At home removal procedures have always been quite popular, but recently they appear to be increasing in popularity.
 That is why there is a good chance that you may be thinking about having your warts removed at home.
 If this is the case, it is more than likely that you will use an over-the-counter wart removing product.

 Over-the-counter wart removal products, like any other over-the-counter products, are available for sale at most retail stores.
 These retail stores include department stores, health and beauty stores, grocery stores, as well as chemists.
 The difference between prescription medications and over-the-counter products is that a prescription is not required.
 Essentially, this means that you could walk right into your local store and purchase such a product without the need of having to pay a visit your doctor.

 Over-the-counter wart removers are popular because they are relatively inexpensive and simple to use.
-The cost of an over-the-counter wart remover will all depend on which type of product you purchase.
+The cost will all depend on which type of product you purchase.
 If this is your first time buying an over-the-counter wart remover, you will find out that you have a number of different options.
 Aside from there being numerous manufacturers to choose from, you will also have quite a number of different wart remover products to choose from.
 These types typically range from medicated bandages or freeze-off formulas.